cooper/ferret/doc/Keywords.md

 ### else if

+Allows you to chain [`if`](#if) conditional statements.

-`else if` (always spelled as two separate words) is a combination keyword tokenized as `KEYWORD_ELSIF`.
+`else if`, although always spelled as two separate words, is a combination keyword.

-It allows you to chain [`if`](#if) conditional statements.
-The chain will continue until one of the conditions has a boolean true value.
+The `if`/`else if` chain will continue until one of the conditions has a boolean true value.
 In that case, none of the remaining `else if` or `else` statements will be executed.

 If the body of the `else if` is a single statement, the curly brackets `{` and `}` may be omitted, provided that the statement occurs on a separate line from